 PowerPoint versions of the text (with and without highlights) can be used for whole-class reading and analysis of the text

 Illustrated and plain versions of the text are provided - perfect for individual or group close reading and workbook use

 How the Bully Became Good

-by Jame
+by James Ni

 I never meant to be a bully.

-I'd not been at St Winifred's Primary for long, we had moved to a new house and moved towns and of course i'd moved schools as well, which was horrible.
-I didn't know anyone at all, and everyone already seemed to have friends and be in little groups.
-It felt like there wasn't any from for me.
+I'd not been at St Winifred's Primary for long, we had moved to a new house and moved towns and of course I'd moved schools as well, which was harrible I all and the course I'd moved schools as well, which was horrible.
+I didn't know anyone at unoved schools as well, seemed to have friends and be in little groups.
+It felt like there wasn't any room for me.
 And it felt like they were all looking at me and whispering about me.
-I felt like an olien.
+I felt like an allen.
 I tried making friends, but people just giggled and hurried away.
-Or whispered to each other and pretended they couldn't hear me talking.
-I didn't like that.
+Or whispered to each other and pretended they couldn't hear me talking. l didn't like that.